sjaturner/textscope/README.md

 # This is textscope, a minimal text based scope trace for streams of data where each line contains an epoch and value

+It's a bit like a command line oscilloscope.

 ## Use case

 * You are monitoring a changing value in a stream of text.